NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 North Carolina Stats and Trends

-- When North Carolina scores more than 18.7 points, it is 4-6 against the spread and 6-4 overall.
+- North Carolina is 4-6 against the spread and 6-4 overall in games when it puts up more than 18.7 points.

-- In games that North Carolina amasses more than 321.4 yards, the team is 4-7 against the spread and 6-5 overall.
+- When North Carolina piles up over 321.4 yards, the team is 4-7 against the spread and 6-5 overall.

-- The Tar Heels have turned the ball over 13 times, one fewer times than the Wolf Pack have forced turnovers (14).
+- This season the Tar Heels have 13 turnovers, one fewer than the Wolf Pack have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.